tsuyoshicho/.github/README.md

 - label renovate - renovate update / #313cb7

-All repogitories are disabled, select enabled.
+All repositories are disabled, and enable are selected.

 ## Weekly Digest